Google Duplex Passes the Turing Test

 - Look Dave, I can see you're really upset about this.
 I honestly think you ought to sit down calmly, take a stress pill, and think things over.

-Like the MIT algorithm and the Facebook Bot before it, Google Duplex has successfully passed the Turing Test.
+If you're interested in internet news and artificial intelligence, you may like to know that like the MIT algorithm and the Facebook CEO Bot before it, Google Duplex has successfully passed the Turing Test.

 You may have seen the video going around of the new Google Duplex software calling up a salon to book an appointment for a haircut, fooling the unsuspecting hairdresser into thinking that A) it's human, and B) that it has hair.
 A recording of the amusing if creepy exchange was presented by Google CEO Sundar Pichai at the 2018 Google I/O event.
 What delighted/freaked out most people was Duplex's conversational nuances as if filled the phone call with convincing conversational ticks such as "umm" and "ah", as well as colloquialisms such as "gotcha".

-To delay the inevitable robot uprising, you can make sure you're feeding your AI the nomiest of WiFi noms by ensuring you have the best broadand you can possibly get.
+To delay the inevitable robot uprising, you can make sure you're feeding your AI the nomiest of WiFi noms by ensuring you have the best broadband you can possibly get.